isomerpages/cpib-corp-old/press-room/press-releases/_posts/2014-10-15-four-men-fined-and-sentenced-jail-fraudulent-gst-tourist-refund-claims.md

 **Modus Operandi - Fraudulent GST Refund Claims and Corruption offences**

 2\.
-The Inland Revenue Authority of Singapore (IRAS), using its data analytics tool, detected several suspicious GST refund claims through the electronic tourist refund scheme (eTRS)i in 2013.
+The Inland Revenue Authority of Singapore (IRAS), using its data analytics tool, detected several suspicious GST refund claims through the electronic tourist refund scheme (&ldquo;eTRS&rdquo;)<sup>i&nbsp;</sup> in 2013.
 Subsequent investigations by IRAS, Singapore Customs and Corrupt Practices Investigation Bureau (CPIB) revealed fraudulent claims of about $570,000 in GST refunds by a group of accomplices between September 2012 and January 2014.

 3\.
 As part of their illegal scheme, Sundar Panneer Selvam, Baskaran Uthirapathy, Pounraj Natarajan and Gobi Raman paid for receipts from bona fide shoppers who had purchased jewellery and obtained eTRS tickets from the jewellery retailers.